RedLanternTech/CISSPNotes/Domain2Notes.md

  - Client Confidential:  Client's PII
  - Public:  Ok to be known outside the organization

+## Access Control
+ - Mandatory Access Control.
+Most restrictive,
+ - Discretionary Access Control. flexible, allows the data owner to pick who has access.
+Time Consuming
+ - Attribute-Based Access Control. based on an object's attributes, subject, enviromental conditions, and pre-configured policies.
+Not optimal if subjects and objects are not maintained
+ - Role-Based Access Control.
+Simple, flexible, and customizable.
+Do not have to create access for each subject.

 As a security auditor or security assessor, you are not the person classifying the data
  - you just enforce it
  - and implement the proper controls